THE STORY OF THE MAKER JOURNAL

 Jennie Barck is a Fashion Journalism graduate from University for the Creative Arts.
 Originally from Finland, she went to an international high school in Singapore and in her second year of university in London, she did an exchange in Milan at Istituto Europeo Di Design, exposing her to a global outlook on fashion from the get go.

 Her interest for ethical fashion has grown slowly through the years.
-On a fashion course with designer Lucy Pollock, who had worked at Roberto Cavalli and Christian Lacroix, Jennie became enveloped in the world of fashion which she later delved into on a Central Saint Martins course.
+On a fashion course with designer Lucy Pollock, who had worked at Christian Lacroix, Jennie became enveloped in the world of fashion which she later delved into on a Central Saint Martins course.
 Always having had an affinity for second hand clothing, her passion for ethical consciousness awakened on her volunteer trip to Cambodia where she discovered enterprises giving jobs to women with PTSD, seeing local crafts and grew through her internship at ethical clothing brand London Ethnic.
 Being in the middle of the whirlwind fashion scene in London through her internships at PR firm Black Frame and experiences as a journalist for The Upcoming made her realise the negative impacts of the current fashion system first hand.
 Jennie started researching ethical fashion brands, but at that time there wasn’t much to be found.
 That didn’t make her give up though, and she pursued her interest further by interviewing ethical designers and exploring sustainability in fashion for university projects, discussing the topic with fashion design students and tutors and keeping up to date with ethical fashion news.

 It was in her final year of university that she created the concept for The Maker Journal and published the limited edition print publication.
 The positive response that she received at that stage pushed her to explore the topic further, and expand it into an all encompassing platform for all.
 She kept talking to designers, wrote articles for Mochni and Savant magazine and fine tuned the philosophy for The Maker Journal website.